rsenet/pyspot/README.md

 ```

 You can now choose the interface (required) and specify if you want only MAC spoofing or both MAC and IP spoofing using **--ipspoof** parameter:

+Be careful, you must be connected on the captive portals Wi-Fi

 ```bash
 $ sudo python3 pySpot.py --iface wlan0 --verbose